karin6543/AlgoTracker/README.md

 ## Target User & Main Features
 - Any data structures & algorithms learners
-- Users are able to:
-- Maintain a personal account (create an account, sign-in with Google account, and edit profile & password)
+- Users are able to maintain a personal account (create an account, sign-in with Google account, and edit profile & password)
 ![Image of Login](https://github.com/karin6543/AlgoTracker/blob/master/public/login.png)

 - Log daily practice outcome & syntax error to the system